 3 Calming Herbs for Stress Relief and How to Incorporate Them Into Your Routine

-Lemon Balm has been traditionally consumed for its calming properties on nerves, making it a suitable herb for anyone at any age, who is experiencing mild to moderate stress.* Studies have shown that Lemon Balm is effective due to its ability to help support the parasympathetic nervous system, which means it will not only help calm frayed nerves but also have a soothing impact on the digestive system.* Lemon Balm is also well-recognized as an uplifting herb that sweetens the spirit and will help promote a positive daily outlook.*
+Lemon Balm for Stress: Lemon Balm has been traditionally consumed for its calming properties on nerves, making it a suitable herb for anyone at any age, who is experiencing mild to moderate stress.* Studies have shown that Lemon Balm is effective due to its ability to help support the parasympathetic nervous system, which means it will not only help calm frayed nerves but also have a soothing impact on the digestive system.* Lemon Balm is also well-recognized as an uplifting herb that sweetens the spirit and will help promote a positive daily outlook.*

-Suggested uses: Sip a cup of fresh Lemon Balm tea throughout the day to alleviate stress.
+Suggested Uses: Sip a cup of fresh Lemon Balm tea throughout the day to alleviate stress.
 A few drops of our certified organic Lemon Balm is a delicious addition to any teacup and helps to alleviate stress.
 An hour before bed, make a cup of Sleep & Relax to promote relaxing and restorative sleep.

-Mindful moment: Tea is much more than a drink, it's a multi-sensory experience to cherish.
+Mindful Moment: Tea is much more than a drink, it's a multi-sensory experience to cherish.
 Before your first sip of tea, take a few moments to sit quietly as your teacup warms your hands.
 Let this be a time to slow down, pause, and observe your surroundings with mindful intention.
 Close your eyes and inhale Lemon Balm's fragrance.
 Notice how it smells.
 Notice how it feels to be present with what's directly in front of you.
 Be compassionate with whatever comes up.
 Know that it's okay to relax in stillness for a moment of zen.

-Yoga practice: Child's pose (Balasana).
+Yoga Practice: Child's pose (Balasana).
 After drinking your tea, practice Child's pose.
 This resting pose gently relaxes the muscles at the front of the body while passively stretching the back, hips, thighs, and ankles.
 Gently placing the forehead on the ground signals the parasympathetic nervous system that it's time to relax.
 Child's pose can have a calming and soothing effect on the brain.

 Holy Basil for Stress